NEW YORK — Roger Federer has said his “big goal” is to win Wimbledon for an eighth time and, “in a dream world,” become No. 1 again.

 “Probably the most disappointed I’ve ever been in my tennis life,” Federer said Tuesday, coming toward a stop in a Madison Square Garden hall.
 “I couldn’t believe how close I was to the medal.
 At the end I left with nothing.”

-Federer, as Switzerland’s only Olympic men’s tennis player in 2000, spent much of his time with the two Swiss women’s players in Sydney — Emmanuelle Gagliardi and Mirka Vavrinec.
+Federer, as Switzerland’s only male Olympic tennis player in 2000, spent much of his time with the two female Swiss players in Sydney — Emmanuelle Gagliardi and Mirka Vavrinec.
 Federer kissed Vavrinec on the final day of the Sydney Games.
 They are now married with two sets of twins.

 “Overall it was probably the most unbelievable Olympics I ever had,” Federer said.